unicode-org/icu4x/docs/style-guide.md

 However, you should **never add a check purely in order to call a method which could otherwise panic**; in that situation you should always prefer to call the non-panicking equivalent and handle the Option or Result idiomatically.

-### Prefer Result over Option :: suggested
+### Use Result over Option for errors :: suggested

-When creating functions which can fail:
+When creating functions which can fail to return a value:
-* Use **Result** for all errors, or any cases where a user facing error message is needed.
+* Use **IcuResult** for all errors, or any cases where a user facing message is needed.
-* Use **Option** for data accessors where "failing" always **only** implicitly means "no data available".
+* Use **Option** for data accessors where "no data available" is a valid response (i.e. it's not an error per se).
-  * Especially in cases where we expect the caller to have a reasonable response getting [None](https://doc.rust-lang.org/std/option/enum.Option.html#variant.None).
+  * Especially in cases where we expect the caller to have a reasonable response to getting [None](https://doc.rust-lang.org/std/option/enum.Option.html#variant.None).
-* Use a different enum for non-error cases with multiple return types (which can't use Option).
+* Use a different enum for non-error cases with multiple return types (which can't use `Option`).

+Examples:
+* Does file with this path exists? - Option.
+* Is there an element with this key in the list? - Option
+* Try to open a file - Result
+* Try to parse a string into a valid Language Identifier - Result

 # Advanced Features